 © Anna Barbera

-René Barbera is a graduate of the San Francisco Opera’s Merola Opera Program and the Lyric Opera of Chicago’s Ryan Opera Center.
-He is the only singer to have won all three top prizes in the same year at the Plácido Domingo Operalia Competition (the 2011 Opera Prize, the 2011 Zarzuela Prize, and the 2011 Audience Prize).
+René Barbera is a graduate of San Francisco Opera’s Merola Opera Program and Shirley W. Ryan Opera Center, Chicago.
+He is the sole recipient of all three top awards of the Plácido Domingo Operalia Competition in 2011 (Opera, Zarzuela and Audience Awards).

 Back to top